Dinah-Ngatia5/event-management-api/README.md

 - `SQLALCHEMY_DATABASE_URI`: The URI of the database to connect to.
 - `SECRET_KEY`: A secret key used for session management and other security-related features.
-- `SQLALCHEMY_TRACK_MODIFICATIONS`: Set this to `False` to disable modification tracking and save resources.
+- `SQLALCHEMY_TRACK_MODIFICATIONS`: Is set to `False` to disable modification tracking and save resources.

 ## Usage